Stress broke my brass lamp

 I’m not sure whether it was the interior plate of metal or the external hollow column which adjusted most to the change in temperature, but it’s fairly clear that both parts did not adjust in unison.

-I am showing you this because it’s a good image for what happens in our bodies when stresses call for change and in fact force changes onto us that we can’t healthily accommodate.
+What happens in our bodies when different stresses call for change, even force changes on us that we can’t healthily accommodate?

-If you like the scientific side of things then, from the scientific perspective, what happens is that your telomerase, essential for longer telomeres and longer life, is decreased.
-Stress shortens telomeres and short telomeres are related to illness and earlier death.
+From the scientific perspective, your telomerase, essential for longer telomeres and longer life, is decreased.
+Stress shortens telomeres.
+Short telomeres are related to illness and earlier death.

-Blaming yourself over and over for events which would be long past, except you keep them uppermost in your mind, is one of the biggest stressors.
-You can bring yourself into the present and escape the self-blaming ruminations that lead to shortened telomeres by looking at what’s around you, choosing something that you’d like to look a lot better, and then making it happen.
+You can bring yourself into the present and escape self-blaming ruminations that shorten telomeres by looking at what’s around you, choosing something you’d like to look better, then making it happen.
 How I transformed a room and my mind

-I may not be able to walk, due to the lasting effects of the hydrogen sulfide in the condo I unsuspectingly bought, but I can make my surroundings almost as much fun as a visit to France or Crete.
+I may not be able to walk, due to lasting effects of hydrogen sulfide in the condo I unsuspectingly bought, but I can make my surroundings almost as much fun as a visit to France or Crete.
 Maybe I exaggerate, but not entirely.
-There is great joy to be found in my home, and often my home can be fun to work with and change for the better, while at the same time changing my mind. 🙂
+I find joy in my home, and fun in changing it for the better, while at the same time changing my mind. 🙂

 7/12/2014 ~ I fought stress today by increasing my telomerase, the enzyme that keeps us from getting decrepit despite onslaughts in our daily lives.
-I did that by bringing to mind some really good times when my ideals were strong and a wonderful part of my life.
+I did it by bringing to mind good times when my ideals were strong and a wonderful part of my life.
 Seeing the Ideal

-When something threatening and worrying comes into your life, it can damage your health.
+When something threatening and worrying comes along it can damage health.
 One way to counteract it is to focus your mind on good times.
-That really puts a crimp in stress’s style.
+That puts a crimp in stress’s style.

-7/14/2014 ~ Today I fought the stress of Goliath Wells Fargo attacking my home with a foreclosure in which WF never served me the Complaint.
-It’s very scary, but by writing The Art of Asking, I felt a lot better, and I’m getting suggestions on how to proceed.
+7/14/2014 ~ Today I fought the stress of Goliath Wells Fargo once again attacking my home with foreclosure despite never serving me the Complaint.
+It’s scary, but by writing The Art of Asking, I feel better, and I’m getting suggestions on how to proceed.

 Toxins and Stress